 It’s that time of year!
 The holidays are often a time where we anticipate lots of wonderful family time together.
 Whether we celebrate Hanukkah, Christmas, Kwanzaa, or simply plan to share time with family, we often spend much our energy and resources on creating the best possible experiences for our children.
 Yet many parents dread some of the practical challenges of getting through the holiday break.
 This is an article about managing the holidays from a practical point of view.
 Here are five simple ways to make the holidays easier, happier, and more rewarding.

 Kids thrive on structure, so take advantage of this during their break.

 How do most teachers manage a classroom with 25 kids?
 They do so by establishing a structure and routine in which kids thrive.
 Most families that function smoothly and effortlessly adhere to a fairly consistent structure.

 Want the holidays to go smoothly?
-Make a daily plan!
+Preview the daily plan!

 That’s right: not only have a daily plan, but preview it with the kids.
 Have a plan for how things will unfold each day, taking into account all the ‘preferred’ activities the kids want to do, and then setting limits on how much is reasonable.
 Do all this in advance, so the upset and tantrums are all addressed early on.
 Then, maintain as much consistency as possible with each daily plan.
 In other words, make sure the days are relatively predictable for your kids.
 They will experience less stress and the day will flow more easily.

 Take advantage of the leverage you have available.